 Sony’s PlayStation Vue service offers CBS, Fox, NBC, ESPN, NFL Network and NFL Redzone in its channel lineup.
 You can get the five networks in its $50-per-month Core subscription, and add NFL RedZone with the addition of the Sports Pack for $10 per month.

 In previous years, Verizon subscribers with a More Everything plan could live stream all nationally broadcast games through the NFL Mobile app.
-This season, anyone regardless of carrier, can live-stream games, but with a few significant caveats.
-You'll only be able to watch your in-market games and the national Thursday-, Sunday-, and Monday-night broadcasts—and can only view them on your phone.
-The games will also streamed on the Verizon-owned Yahoo and Yahoo Sports apps.
+This season, anyone—regardless of carrier—can live-stream games, but with a few significant caveats: You’ll only be able to watch your in-market games and the national Thursday-, Sunday-, and Monday-night broadcasts.
+And can view them only on your phone.
+The games will also be streamed on the Verizon-owned Yahoo and Yahoo Sports apps.

 NFL Game Pass

 NFL Game Pass lets you watch all out-of-market pre-season games live, and you can replay every regular-season game after its conclusion.
 If you can live without seeing the action, you can opt for live localized radio broadcasts from wherever you have broadband access.

 NFL Game Pass also gives you a couple of unique ways of watching concluded games: You can see a condensed view of the game, which summarizes all the action into about 45 minutes, or you can view Coaches Film, which shows the game from your choice of two camera angles: The All 22 and the High End Zone.
 The All 22 camera is positioned high above the field to capture all 22 players at once.
 The High End Zone camera is positioned on either side of a field, high above the goal posts and behind the end zone.
 This camera angle shows what the play looks like as game action is happening coming toward (or going away from) the end-zone camera.